 SOMD CEI Mini Grants

-Mini grants may be used to support
+Mini grants may be used to support the following:

 • travel to conferences or workshops